K32n31-P4n1c/Git-Commands/README.md

 - git checkout [Branch-name]           	( Switches to the specified branch and updates the working directory )

+- git checkout [commit number]          ( Getting Old Versions from the Repository )

 - git merge [Branch]	              ( Combines the specified branch’s history into the current branch )

 - git branch -d [branch-name]			        ( Deletes the specified branch )